gudwin/botbuilder-unit/README.md

 # botbuilder-unit
 This Library allows to apply unit testing to Microsoft Bot Framework Chatbots.
 The Library simulates conversation between bot and the end user.
-The Library works on top of the Jasmine framework.

-As input the Library requires a bot, lis
+As input the Library requires a bot, list of messages

 Unfortunately, development just started and documentation is not ready.
 So, please study tests specifications.